alanx1234/reddit-controversy-prediction/index.md

 ## 2. Exploratory analysis, data collection, pre-processing, and discussion

 #### 2.1 Context
 The dataset used in this project is the *Reddit Resubmissions* dataset from the Stanford Network Analysis Project (SNAP).
 It contains over one hundred thousand Reddit posts that have appeared multiple times on the platform.
-Each entry in the dataset represents a reddit post and it's image, title, user, subreddit, timestamp, and several other engagement metrics such as the number of upvotes.
+Each entry in the dataset represents a reddit post and its image, title, user, subreddit, timestamp, and several other engagement metrics such as the number of upvotes.

 > Understanding the interplay between titles, content, and communities in social media
 > Himabindu Lakkaraju, Julian McAuley, Jure Leskovec